gupta-soham/AI-Voice-Receptionist/README.md

 The system consists of two main components:

-- **Python Voice Agent**: LiveKit-based agent using Gemini 2.0 Flash that handles phone calls with STT/LLM/TTS pipeline
+- **Python Voice Agent**: LiveKit-based agent using Gemini 2.0 Flash that handles phone calls with STT/LLM/TTS pipeline and webhook receiver for real-time supervisor responses
-- **Supervisor Dashboard**: Next.js web application for human oversight and knowledge management
+- **Supervisor Dashboard**: Next.js web application for human oversight and knowledge management with webhook notifications

 ## 🚀 Quick Start